TecHeReTiC3141/Pytris/README.md

 # Pytris
 Pytris is a game based on famous Tetris.
-It is made with pygame.
+It is made with pygame and numpy a bit.